ahabhgk/treehole/README.md

       where
         pals.pal_id = follow.following_id
     ) :: int > 0
-  ) :: boolean as is_followed -- only for follow
+  ) :: boolean as is_followed,
+  null as post_content
 from
   follow
-  join profiles on follow.following_id = profiles.id;
+  join profiles on follow.following_id = profiles.id
+union all
+select
+  1 as kind,
+  likes.user_id as sender_id,
+  posts.author_id as receiver_id,
+  likes.created_at as created_at,
+  profiles.username as sender_username,
+  profiles.avatar_url as sender_avatar_url,
+  null as is_followed,
+  -- only for likes
+  posts.content as post_content
+from
+  likes
+  join profiles on likes.user_id = profiles.id
+  join posts on likes.post_id = posts.id;
 ```

 7. feed_posts function